farhan-zainudin/farhan-zainudin.github.io/src/pages/about.md

 title: "About"
 ---

 Hey welcome to my personal blog.
-I am a Site Reliability Engineer based in Malaysia with 3+ years of experience.
+I am a Technology Engineer based in Malaysia with 3+ years of experience.

-Cloud Native Architecture, Distributed System and DevOps movement have been something that piqued my interest throughout my career.
+Cloud Native Architecture, Distributed Systems and DevOps movement have been something that piqued my interest throughout my career.

 I am a firm believer in Continuous Learning and try to share my knowledge with others as much as possible.